5pectral/steambot/README.md

 ## Acknowledgments

 Special thanks to the developers of the Steam API and Discord.py library for making this project possible.
+I'd also like to thank the fmbot team for inspiring me to come up with this idea.